HDFGroup/hsds-bucket-loader/README.md

 * dump_inventory.py: A Python script that prints the current inventory state
 * Inventory.h5: A HSDS domain that contains a list of HDF5 files to be ingested along with start and finish times for the ingestion
 * watcher: A Kubernetes pod that continually scans the src_bucket and adds rows to the inventory file for any files that are not already listed
-* loader: Kuberntes pod(s) that select a row from inventory (updating the start time as it does) and runs hsload on the file
+* loader: Kubernetes pod(s) that select a row from inventory (updating the start time as it does) and runs hsload on the file
+* diff: Kuberneetes pod(s) that select a row from inventory (where the load is complete) and runs hsdiff between the HDF5 and HSDS domain to verify that file was uploaded correctly
 * tgt_bucket: The S3 bucket that will contain the ingested data
 * HSDS: Kubernetes pod(s) that run the HSDS service